Priors in Bayesian Deep Learning: A Review: Priors in Variational Autoencoders

 Another type of structural priors are discrete latent priors, such as the VQ-VAE prior \citep{van2017neural}

 where $E$ is a finite dictionary of prototypes and $\vz_e$ is a continuous latent variable that is then discretized to $\vz_q$.
 Crucially, the prior is not placed over the continuous $\vz_e$, but over the discrete $\vz_q$, namely as a uniform prior over the dictionary $E$.
 These discrete latent variables can then be saved very cheaply and thus lead to much stronger compression than standard VAEs \citep{van2017neural}.
 When combining these models with the hierarchical latent variables described above, they can also reach competitive image generation performance \citep{razavi2019generating}.
-Moreover, these discrete latent variables can be extended to include neighborhood structures such as self-organizing maps \citep{kohonen1995self}, leading to more interpretable latent representations that can also be used for clustering \citep{fortuin2018som, forest2019deep, manduchi2019dpsom}.
+Moreover, these discrete latent variables can be extended to include neighborhood structures such as self-organizing maps \citep{Kohonen1998}, leading to more interpretable latent representations that can also be used for clustering \citep{fortuin2019som, forest2019deep, manduchi2019dpsom}.
+Finally, similar topological priors can also be induced on continuous latent variables using ideas from \emph{persistent homology} \citep{moor2020topological, gabrielsson2020topology}.